Carthur-P/Breakout/README.md

 # Breakout
 A version of the arcade game Breakout that was developed in Visual Studio using C# Window Form App (.NET Framework).
-This was developed as one of two main projects for the Otago Polytechnic Bachelor of Information Technology Programming 2 paper (IN).
+This was developed as one of two main projects for the Otago Polytechnic Bachelor of Information Technology Programming 2 paper (IN511001).

 ## Installation
 The project source code can be launch using Visual Studio 2017 where you can use the built-in debugger to launch the game.
-To Launch the game without using Visual Studio, open the .exe file located in the home directory (./Breakout.exe).
+To Launch the game without using Visual Studio, open the .exe file located in the home directory of this repo (Breakout.exe).

 ## Technologies Used
 C#